-IBM Cloud’s compliance department works with independent auditors and third-party organizations to meet the industry’s most stringent guidelines, and we provide you with the reports and information you need for your own compliance needs.
-The physical and virtual controls of our facilities, network, and customer portal are an extension of your own, and we make it easy for you get the information you need for your own audits.
+phoenixNAP Cloud’s compliance department works with independent auditors and third-party organizations to meet the industry’s most stringent guidelines, and we provide you with the reports and information you need for your own compliance needs.
+The physical and virtual controls of our facilities, network, and customer portal are an extension of your own, and we make it easy for you to get the information you need for your own audits.
 SOC 2 Secure Document Transfer

 The U.S. Health Insurance Portability and Accountability Act requires specific security controls for businesses that store or process protected health information online.
 The SoftLayer cloud platform meets all of the necessary requirements for HIPAA on the data center/service provider side.
 For more information about and assistance to achieve, certify, and maintain HIPAA compliance for your SoftLayer environment.
 SOC 2 Secure Document Transfer

 If you store or process your customers’ credit cards or banking information, data and network security are of primary concern to your business.
 The Payment Card Industry Security Standards Council established Payment Card Industry (PCI) data security standards to ensure consistent standards for merchants.
 These standards incorporate best practices to protect cardholder data, and they often require validation from a third-party Qualified Service Assessor (QSA).
 All of SoftLayer’s internal systems are PCI Compliant because we store and process cardholder data.
 We also help our customers attain PCI compliance by providing documentation of our data center and network controls to supplement their internal security controls to meet PCI standards.